tathagatnawadia/GolangTcpService/README.md

 * Dead clients appearing in the active list - gotta do something about it
 * A bug possiblity - what if the relay message is sent my myself or sent to a reciever multiple times
 * Testing in scope - unittest, component and performance benchmarks - may have to restructure classes to make it testable
+* Can we do docker the whole project ?
+* The relative paths are ugly and bad practise, plan to remove it

 ### Structure